mtcextendee/mautic-custom-import-bundle/README.md

 This option allow run parallel import process by command

 Each command in parallel processes import 1000 contacts by default.
 You can change it in plugin settings (Import records limit)

+### Remove tags by command

+Command: `php app/console mautic:remove:tags`

+If you want tag your contacts by import, then before import you are able to remove tag.
+Just setup tags in plugin settings and call command

 ## Credits